Suggested links

 Why is K2/Spice so dangerous?

-You will never know what batches or blends could put you in the emergency room or prove to be fatal, so they should be avoided regardless of how legitimate the label appears.
+You will never know what batches or blends could put you in the emergency room or prove fatal, so they should be avoided regardless of the label’s legitimacy.

 Kent S. Hoffman, D.O. is a founder of Addiction HelpReviewed by:Kent S. Hoffman, D.O.